alexbarksdale/ReactPractice/NOTES.md

 -   HTML <div style="background-color: red;></div>
 -   JSX <div style={{ backgroundColor: 'red' }}></div>
-    -   The first '{}' references a javascript variables inside JSX
+    -   The first '{}' references a compo
-    -   The second '{{}}' indicates a javascript obj.
+    -   The second '{{}}' indicates a compo

 # Components

 ## Props

 -   Props is short for 'Properties'
--   System for passing data from a parent component to a child component
+-   System for passing data from a compo
--   Goal is to customize or config a child component
+-   Goal is to customize or config a compo

 # Class Components